 They also argued that the $2.7 million defamation claim was “based entirely on speculation.”
 Meanwhile, Ms Carroll’s lawyer, Roberta Kaplan, said in a statement that Mr Trump’s arguments were “frivolous.”

-A federal jury of six men and three women in Manhattan found that Ms. Carroll, 79, failed to prove that Mr. Trump raped her nearly 30 years ago in a dressing room at the Bergdorf Goodman department store in Manhattan, as she has long claimed.
+A federal jury of six men and three women in Manhattan found that Ms. Carroll, 79, could not prove sufficiently that Mr. Trump raped her nearly 30 years ago in a dressing room at Bergdorf Goodman department store in Manhattan, as she has long claimed.

-However, the jury found that Mr. Trump sexually abused Ms. Carroll, a lesser crime, according to The New York Times .
-In the verdict, the jury also concluded that Mr. Trump defamed Ms. Carroll in October 2022 when he posted a statement on the social media platform Truth Social calling the lawsuit she initiated a "100% scam" and a "myth, a lie."
+However, the jury found that Mr. Trump sexually abused Ms. Carroll, a lesser offense, according to The New York Times .
+In the verdict, the jury also found that Mr. Trump defamed Ms. Carroll in October 2022 when he posted a statement on the social media platform Truth Social calling the lawsuit she initiated "a 100% scam" and "a myth and a lie."

 Former President Trump convicted of sexual abuse, ordered to pay $5 million in compensation